 Solar pool heaters use thermal energy from the sun to warm your pool water.
 Similar to solar photovoltaic (PV) panels, solar energy collectors are typically mounted on your roof.
 Water from your pool is pumped through a filter and up to the solar collectors on your roof to the collectors.
 These solar collectors look similar to PV panels but include tubes throughout the inside so that pool water can circulate in the collector and absorb heat.

 Many solar pool heaters also include flow control valves and automated sensors.
 These components will detect the temperature of the water coming from the solar collectors compared to the desired temperature.
-If the pool water is cool and it’s sunny out, the flow control valve will divert water through the solar collectors to be heated up and enter the pool.
-Alternatively, if your pool is too hot, the control valves will ensure that additional hot water does not enter the pool.
+If the pool water is cool and it’s sunny out, the flow control valve diverts water through the solar collectors to be heated and enter your pool.
+Alternatively, if your pool is too hot, the control valves ensure that additional hot water doesn’t enter your pool.

-Heating your pool with solar energy is eco-friendly and can help save you money because you’ll be relying on free energy from the sun instead of purchasing the fuel you would otherwise use to heat your pool.
+Heating a pool with solar energy is eco-friendly and helps save you money because you’ll be relying on free energy from the sun instead of purchasing the fuel you would otherwise use to heat your pool.
 The amount you’ll save transitioning to a solar pool heater will depend on the existing source of heat for your pool, the efficiency of your system, the upfront cost, and more.